Alcove random walks, k-Schur functions and the minimal boundary of the k-bounded partition poset: Introduction

 A function on the Young graph is harmonic when its value on any Young diagram $\lambda$ is equal to the sum of its values on the Young diagrams obtained by adding one box to $\lambda$.
 The set of extremal nonnegative such functions (i.e. those that cannot be written as a convex combination) is called the minimal boundary of the Young graph.
 It is homeomorphic to the Thoma simplex.
 Kerov and Vershik proved that the extremal nonnegative harmonic functions give the asymptotic characters of the symmetric group.\ O'Connell's results \cite{OC1} also show that they control the law of some conditioned random walks.\ In another but equivalent direction, Kerov-Vershik approach of these harmonic functions yields both a simple parametrization of the set of infinite totally nonnegative unitriangular Toeplitz matrices (see \cite{Ker}) and a characterization of the morphisms from the algebra $\Lambda$ of symmetric functions to $\mathbb{R}$ which are nonnegative on the Schur functions.
 These results were generalized in \cite{LLP2} and \cite{LT}.\ A crucial observation here is the connection between the Pieri rule on Schur functions and the structure of the Young graph (which is then said multiplicative in Kerov-Vershik terminology).

-In \cite{Ri}, Rietsch obtained a parametrization for the variety $T_{\geq0}$ of finite unitriangular $(k+1)\times(k+1)$ totally nonnegative Toeplitz matrices by $\mathbb{R}_{\geq0}^{k}$ from the quantum cohomology of partial flag varieties.
-More precisely, such a matrix is proved to be completely determined by the datum of its $k$ initial minors obtained by considering its south-west corners.
-On the combinatorial side, there is also an interesting $k$-analogue $\mathcal{B}_{k}$ of the Young lattice of partitions whose vertices are the $k$-bounded partitions (i.e. those with no parts greater than $k$).
-Its oriented graph structure is isomorphic to to the Hasse poset on the affine Grassmannian permutations of type $A$ which are minimal length coset representatives in $\widetilde{W}/W$, where $\widetilde{W}$ is the affine type $A_{k}^{(1)}$ group and $W$ the symmetric group of type $A_{k}$.
+There is an interesting $k$-analogue $\mathcal{B}_{k}$ of the Young lattice of partitions whose vertices are the $k$-bounded partitions (i.e. those with no parts greater than $k$).
+Its oriented graph structure is isomorphic to the Hasse poset on the affine Grassmannian permutations of type $A$ which are minimal length coset representatives in $\widetilde{W}/W$, where $\widetilde{W}$ is the affine type $A_{k}^{(1)}$ group and $W$ the symmetric group of type $A_{k}$.
 The graph $\mathcal{B}_{k}$ is also multiplicative but we have then to replace the ordinary Schur functions by the $k$-Schur functions (see \cite{LLMSSZ} and the references therein) and the algebra $\Lambda$ by $\Lambda_{(k)}=\mathbb{R} [h_{1},\ldots,h_{k}]$.\ The $k$-Schur functions were introduced by Lascoux, Lapointe and Morse \cite{LLM} as a basis of $\Lambda_{(k)}$.
-It was established by Lam \cite{LamLR} that their corresponding constant structures (called $k$-Littlewood-Richardson coefficients) are nonnegative.\ This was done by interpreting $\Lambda_{(k)}$ in terms of the homology ring of the affine Grassmannian which, by works of Lam and Shimozono, can be conveniently identified with the quantum cohomology ring of partial flag varieties studied by Rietsch.
+It was established by Lam \cite{LamLR} that their corresponding constant structures (called $k$-Littlewood-Richardson coefficients) are nonnegative.\ This was done by interpreting $\Lambda_{(k)}$ in terms of the homology ring of the affine Grassmannian which, by works of Lam and Shimozono, can be conveniently identified with the quantum cohomology ring of partial flag varieties studied by Rietsch \cite{Ri}.
 By merging these two geometric approaches one can theoretically deduce that the set of morphisms from $\Lambda_{(k)}$ to $\mathbb{R}$, nonnegative on the $k$-Schur functions, are also parametrized by $\mathbb{R}_{\geq0}^{k}$.